NwCoder21/Jenkins/README.md

 * When starting a VM, if you see a black screen after initial boot up process: https://www.youtube.com/watch?v=57U2sTzlfuM

+* How to update disk size of a Ubuntu Machine on VirtualBox - [VirtualBox: How to Increase Disk Size (Windows Host) Ubuntu VM](https://youtu.be/fUdrvTL726E):

-* How to update disk size:
+* How to update disk size of a Windows Machine on VirtualBox:

   1. Select 'File' in the top left of the VirtualBox Manager
   2. Select 'Virtual Media Manager...'